iliapopov17/iliapopov17/README.md

 ### Human Microbiome Research 🧫

-This [repository](https://github.com/iliapopov17/Human-Microbiome-Research-User-Manual) contains a manual on conducting studies within human microbiome.
+[Manual](https://github.com/iliapopov17/Human-Microbiome-Research-User-Manual) on conducting studies within human microbiome.
 As an example, data on the composition of the gut microbiome in people with Crohn's disease and healthy controls  are presented.

 ### NGS Data Analysis 🧐

-This [repository](https://github.com/iliapopov17/NGS-Data-Analysis-Manual) contains a manual on conducting NGS data analysis studies.
+[Handbook](https://github.com/iliapopov17/NGS-Data-Analysis-Manual) on conducting NGS data analysis studies.
 At the moment there are detailed manuals on Quality Control and Variant Calling along with the complete pipeline of simple research in phylogenetics. **Much more to be disclosured soon!**
 </details>

 ## Skills: